All the best Cyber Monday deals you can shop at Amazon

 Echo Buds ($79.99, originally $129.99; amazon.com)

-Get Alexa in right in your ear with a deal on Echo Buds.
-These true wireless earbuds offer immersive sound and up to 5 hours of playback per charge, in addition to access to your voice assistant of choice.
+Get Alexa right in your ear with a deal on Echo Buds.
+These true wireless earbuds offer immersive sound and up to five hours of playback per charge, in addition to access to your voice assistant of choice.

 ____________________________________________________________________________